This seminar will not be offered in spring 2024.

 FST 300.1 Culinary Crossings: Exploring Mediterranean Food Systems through Photography (3 credits)

-The seminar will be led by Professor Olivier de Maret, a social and cultural historian specialized in food studies and Stefania Talini, a professional photographer and professor of photography.
+The seminar will be led by Professor Olivier de Maret, a social and cultural historian specializing in food studies and Stefania Talini, a professional photographer and professor of photography.

-Seminar locations are subject to change, but common destinations for this seminar include: Nicosia (Cyprus) and Syracuse (Italy).
+Seminar locations are subject to change, but common destinations for this seminar include regions within Sicily.

 Eligibility and Admissions

-Culinary Crossings is open to students admitted into the Syracuse Center semester programs in Florence and London.
+Culinary Crossings is open to students admitted into the Syracuse Center semester programs in Florence.
 Interested students must complete the Signature Seminar questionnaire in OrangeAbroad.
 A $300 deposit will be required to hold your place in the seminar.
 This is due upon receipt of your Culinary Crossings acceptance email.
 Details on submitting the deposit will be included in your acceptance email.

 Space is limited, and it is to your advantage to apply early.
 In the event that there is insufficient interest in the seminar, Syracuse Abroad may choose to cancel the program.

-Please note that you are required to register for at least 12 additional credits for a minimum of 15 credits for the semester.
+Please note that you are required to register for at least 13 additional credits for a minimum of 16 credits for the semester, should you be accepted into this seminar.
 You should further understand that, if you register for more than 19 total credits, you will be charged additional tuition fees for each credit over 19, and you may not register for more than 22 total credits without prior academic approval.